 Naloxone is available at pharmacies and at harm reduction service locations (First Nations and provincial), see Find a Site on Toward the Heart.

-Intramuscular and Nasal Naloxone Comparison Table for Health Care Providers (chart)Nasal Naloxone SAVE ME Steps Summary (video)Naloxone S.A.V.E.
+Intramuscular and Nasal Naloxone Comparison (chart)Nasal Naloxone SAVE ME Steps Summary (video)Naloxone S.A.V.E.
 M.E.: Steps to Save a Life (video)How to Use Naloxone: 3 minute version (video)Naloxone Saves Lives (video)Naloxone Wakes You Up (video)Overdose death can be prevented: Take-home naloxone kits reverse overdose and save lives (poster)

 Nasal Naloxone Access through First Nations Health Benefits (video)Nasal Naloxone (Narcan®) now available at no cost to BC First Nations (fact sheet)